 The system is also exposed to risk related to cash flow.
 Where benefit payments exceed contributions to a plan, the plan will be required to use investment income or potentially investment capital to pay benefits.
 In cases where it is necessary to use investment income to pay retirement benefits, investment market downturns will place additional stress on the portfolio and make the recovery from such downturns more difficult since funds available for reinvestment are reduced by benefit payments.
 The historical cash flow graph and demonstration given in this report illustrates the noninvestment cash flow and benefit payments of the system over the last 10 years.
-Currently, annual benefit payments exceed contributions to the plan.
+Currently, annual benefit payments slightly exceed contributions to the plan.
 Future net noninvestment cash flows for the system will be determined based upon both the system maturity and future contribution levels.
 Hence, increases in future contributions due to adverse actuarial experience will tend to mitigate the potential of negative cash flows arising from the natural maturation of the system whereas reduced contribution levels resulting from positive experience will tend to increase the extent of negative cash flows.
-Given the recommendation of a higher minimum employer contribution rate in this report, it is likely that contribution levels will increase over the coming years which could reduce or eliminate the negative cash flow situation.
-Conversely, a continued decrease in the active membership of the system would continue the trend of higher proportions of retired membership and would likely cause the plan to experience more negative noninvestment cash flows.
+Absent significant increases in either the active membership of the system or the employer contribution rate, the system could continue to experience negative noninvestment cash flows as the proportion of retired membership trends higher.

 In addition to asset risk, the plan is also subject to risks related to liabilities.
 These risks include longevity risk (the risk that retirees will live longer than expected), termination risk (the risk that fewer than the anticipated number of members will terminate service prior to retirement), and other factors that may have an impact on the liability structure of the plan.
-In a general sense, the short term effects of these risks on the cost structure of the plan are somewhat limited since changes in these factors tend to be gradual and follow long-term secular trends.
+In a general sense, the short-term effects of these risks on the cost structure of the plan are somewhat limited since changes in these factors tend to be gradual and follow long-term secular trends.
 Final average compensation plans are also vulnerable to unexpectedly large increases in salary for individual members near retirement.
 The effect of such events frequently relates to pay plan revisions where salaries "catch-up" after a number of years of slow growth.
 Revisions of this type usually depend on general economic conditions and can result in liability losses.
-However, they generally are infrequent and are more of a short term issue.
+However, they generally are infrequent and are more of a short-term issue.

 Liability risk also includes items such as data errors.
 Significant errors in plan data can distort or disguise plan liabilities.
 When data corrections are made, the plan may experience unexpected increases or decreases in liabilities.
 Even natural disasters and dislocations in the economy or other unforeseen events (such as pandemics like COVID-19) can present risks to the plan.
 These events can affect member payroll and plan demographics, both of which impact costs.
-The risk associated with either of these factors can vary depending upon the severity of the event, and cannot be easily forecast.
+The risk associated with either of these factors can vary depending upon the severity of the event and cannot be easily forecast.